arth-upadhyay/Anvaya/README.md

 Because Anvaya operates at the system level to read incoming messages, it requires specific Android permissions to function.

-### 1. Build & Install
+### 1. Download & Install
-1. Clone this repository to your local machine.
-2. Open the project in **Android Studio**.
+You do not need to build this app from source.
+1. Go to the **Releases** section on the right side of this GitHub repository.
-3. Build the project and install the APK onto your Android device.
+2. Download the latest `.apk` file (e.g., `Anvaya_v1.0.apk`) directly to your Android device.
+3. Open the downloaded file to install it. *(Note: Your phone may ask you to allow "Install from Unknown Sources" since it's not from the Google Play Store.
+This is normal).*

 ### 2. Grant Notification Access (Crucial Step)
 Anvaya relies on a silent notification listener to detect incoming messages. **The app will not work until this is enabled.**